sofiapetterssonnn/1md031-lab-2022/checklist.md

 ## 00 Introduction

-- [x] Install an IDE on your system
+- [x] Install an IDE on your system.

 ## 01 Git